NeuralSenseCode/544_WBD_CXCU/README.md

 ## Project Overview
 This is a neural data analysis project for WBD CXCU.
 ### Study Description
 In this study, individuals were shown content that was either long-form or short-form.
-They were then asked questions regarding their expereince.
+They were then asked questions regarding their experience.

-EEG, Eye-tracking, Facial coding and GSR data was mesured throuhgout the individuals experience.
+EEG, eye-tracking, facial coding, and GSR data were measured throughout the individuals' experience.

-Each individual was assigned into a group, ranging A-F. Each group was shown a unique combiantion of longform and short form stimuli.
+Each individual was assigned into a group, ranging A–F. Each group was shown a unique combination of long-form and short-form stimuli.

 ### Data description
 Data was collected and exported from imotions.
 Data is organised into a folder per group.
 Within each folder, there are two analyses.
 The first one has sensor data exports, and the second has merged survey responses.